pwa-builder/CloudAPK/README.md

 The response will be a zip file containing the signed APK.

 Alternately, you can call `/generateSignedApk` to generate only the APK file.

+# Running locally
+To run the project locally, run `nodemon` from the command line.
+This will host the server at localhost:3000.
+It will also monitor .ts files for changes and automatically recompile and reload the server when a change occurs.